Norwegian Air's loss balloons, warns of further cash needs | International

-Norwegian Air still needs more cash in order to weather the COVID-19 pandemic, it said on Friday as it reported a deep loss for the first half of 2020.
+Norwegian Air still needs more cash in order to weather the COVID-19 pandemic, the budget carrier said on Friday as it reported a deep loss for the first half of 2020.

+The company will put five more aircraft back in the air in September, raising the total to 25, while 115 planes remain grounded.
+"Norwegian is facing challenging times ahead," the airline said in a statement.

+Creditors and lessors took control of the carrier in May with a financial rescue that allowed it to access state-guaranteed loans, with an aim of keeping the airline in business until demand for air travel resumes.
+"We are thankful for the loan guarantee made available to us by the Norwegian government which we worked hard to obtain," Norwegian Air's Chief Executive Jacob Schram said in a statement.

 - READ MORE ON: